 Total Time: 30 minutes

-Servings: 4 -6 as a side
+Servings: 4 as a side

 Ingredients

-• 3 tablespoons olive oil, divided
+• 3 tablespoons olive oil divided

-• 1ยฝ teaspoons each: ground cumin and ground coriander
+• 1-1/2 teaspoons ground cumin

 • 1 teaspoon garlic powder

-• ยฝ teaspoon ground turmeric
+• 1/2 teaspoon ground turmeric

-• 1โ…“ cup water
+• 1-1/3 cup water

-• 2 cans (15 oz each) lentils, drained and rinsed
+• 2 (15-ounce) cans lentils drained and rinsed

-• 1 teaspoon white sugar
+• 1 teaspoon granulated sugar

-• Fine sea salt and pepper
+• Salt and pepper

-• ยฝ cup flat-leaf parsley finely chopped (~ยฝ bunch)
+• 1/2 cup flat-leaf parsley finely chopped, 1/2 bunch

-• For serving: crispy fried onions
+• Crispy fried onions for serving

 Instructions

-• SPICES AND RICE: Add 2 tbsp olive oil to a medium-sized pot over medium heat.
+• Add 2 tbsp olive oil to a medium pot over medium heat.
 Add ground cumin, coriander, garlic powder, and turmeric.
-Sautรฉ stirring constantly, until fragrant, about 2-3 minutes.
+Sautรฉ, stirring constantly, until fragrant, about 2โ€“3 minutes.
 Add rice and sautรฉ for 1 minute.

-• ADD LENTILS: Add the water, drained and rinsed lentils, sugar, and salt and pepper to taste (I add 1ยผ tsp salt & ยผ tsp pepper).
-Bring to a boil; then turn heat to medium-low.
-Cover with a lid and cook for 10-14 minutes or until most of the liquid is absorbed.
-(It's okay if there is still a little liquid; it will absorb during resting.)
-Keeping the lid on, remove the entire pot from heat and let it stand for 10 minutes.
-Don't rush this step!
+• Add the water, drained and rinsed lentils, sugar, and salt and pepper to taste (I add 1-1/4 tsp salt and 1/4 tsp pepper).
+Bring to a boil, then turn heat to medium-low.
+Cover with a lid and cook for 10โ€“14 minutes or until most of the liquid is absorbed.
+(Itโ€™s okay if there is still a little liquid; it will absorb during resting.)
+Keeping the lid on, remove the pot from heat and let it stand for 10 minutes.
+Donโ€™t rush this step!

-• FINISHING TOUCHES: After 10 minutes, remove the lid and fluff the rice with a fork.
+• After 10 minutes, remove the lid and fluff the rice with a fork.
 Stir in the finely chopped parsley and green onions.
 Taste and season with more seasonings if needed.
 Transfer rice and lentils to a wide serving platter and drizzle the remaining 1 tbsp oil over everything.
 Squeeze on some fresh lemon if desired.
 Top with crispy onions and enjoy warm!
 Great with a dollup of yogurt too!

 Video